E-waste — a toxic waste stream where valuable finite resources are lost

 - IT products are often replaced because the battery has lost its ability to hold a charge.
 TCO Certified includes criteria for battery life and replaceability.

-- Products must include an USB Type-C port.
+- Computers and mobile products must include a USB Type-C port.
 By using a standardized connector, fewer cables need to be manufactured and re-use of cables can increase.

 - By reducing the number of hazardous substances, materials can be safely recycled and reused for a long time to come, and maintain compliance with increasingly stricter legislation.